gdepeute/dae.notes/doc.api-sandbox.crisis24.md

   - Hazard creation date, typically used to check between range of dates:
     - Example: create_date >= to_date('2023-05-01 00:00:00', 'yyyy-mm-dd hh24:mi:ss') AND create_date <= to_date('2023-05-31 00:00:00', 'yyyy-mm-dd hh24:mi:ss')

 Multi-field example.
-Searchs for expired WILDFIRE hazard of type EVENT, severity WARNING, created between 5/1/23 and 5/31/23 with "namefoo" (case insensitive) in the hazard_name and "commentfoo" (case insensitive) in the comment_text
+Searches for expired WILDFIRE hazard of type EVENT, severity WARNING, created between 5/1/23 and 5/31/23 with "namefoo" (case insensitive) in the hazard_name and "commentfoo" (case insensitive) in the comment_text

 ```
 https://api-sandbox.disasteraware.com/hazards_count?where=((category_id = 'EVENT')) AND (UPPER(comment_text) LIKE '%COMMENTFOO%') AND (create_date >= to_date('2023-05-01 00:00:00', 'yyyy-mm-dd hh24:mi:ss') AND create_date <= to_date('2023-05-31 00:00:00', 'yyyy-mm-dd hh24:mi:ss')) AND (UPPER(hazard_name) LIKE '%NAMEFOO%') AND ((severity_id = 'WARNING')) AND ((status = 'E')) AND ((type_id = 'WILDFIRE'))